eclab/grains/cvco/README.md

 sequencer, or any other gate/cv source.
 This performs essentially the same task as the Wonkystuff CVMx in this regard.

-2. It maps certain incoming CV sources and pots to a variety of settings to a variety of CC or other MIDI settings.
+2. It maps certain incoming CV sources and pots to a variety CC or other MIDI settings.
 The settings depend on which module you have.
 Your module options are:

          A. The original mco/1